Technical Architecture

 2. PayID Resolver

-The resolver converts a PayID like alice(id)
+The resolver converts a PayID like alice(id) into actionable metadata, such as:

 Registered user